DPDK/dpdk/doc/guides/rel_notes/known_issues.rst

 **Description**:
    The supported network interface cards can come in a number of variants with different device ID's.
-   Not all of these variants have been tested with the Intel® DPDK.
+   Not all of these variants have been tested with the DPDK.

    The NIC device identifiers used during testing: